Jim Rakete: Photography

 Soon after the Fabrik's closure, Rakete began to almost exclusively shoot commercials and fashion spreads.
 In 1989, Rakete flew to Los Angeles to shoot a record video and album cover for Tangerine Dream's Melrose.
-A year later, Rakete eventually rented a house in Hollywood, splitting his working year between the West Coast, Hamburg and Berlin, shooting video-clips, commercials, documentaries and fashion folders.
-During this period he befriended and photographed international artists, writers, film stars and directors.
+A year later, Rakete eventually rented a house in Hollywood, California, splitting his working year between the West Coast, Hamburg and Berlin, shooting video clips, commercials, documentaries and fashion folders.
+During this period, he befriended and photographed international artists, writers, film stars and directors.

 With his first 1997 exhibit in Hamburg's Galerie Barlach, Rakete's work begins to regularly appear in international galleries.

-In 2001 Rakete moves back to Berlin establishing his new working Studio in Kreuzberg.
-Between 2003 and 2004 he served as advisor for visual design of German political magazine Cicero.
+In 2001, Rakete moves back to Berlin, establishing his new working Studio in Kreuzberg.
+Between 2003 and 2004, he served as an advisor for the visual design of the German political magazine Cicero.
 Similar to The New Yorker, Cicero allowed Rakete to combine his passion for people and politics, contributing with centerfold photo essays.
 Rakete's first reportage for Cicero was of former German Chancellor Gerhard Schröder's trip to the White House to express his stance against the 2003 invasion of Iraq.
 The photographs were all black & white and primarily shot on a large plate Lintof camera.
 Rakete shot for Cicero for five more editions; personalities included Angela Merkel, Willy Brandt, Helmut Schmidt, Mikhail Gorbachev, Frank-Walter Steinmeier and Otto Schily.In 2005, Rakete collaborated with designer Ulf Meyer zu Küindorf and curator Mark Gisbourne on the catalogue Berlin Art Now, published by Thames and Hudson.
 The English publication includes artists as John Bock, Tacita Dean, Jonathan Meese, Monica Bonvicini, Bernhard Martin and Yehudit Sasportas.

 In 2006, as chief consultant Rakete develops the art magazine Modernica, a supplement of German newspaper Die Welt dealing with contemporary art with its main focus on photography, design and architecture.

 In 2010, Rakete documented conductor Sir Simon Rattle and the Berliner Philharmoniker.